spaceninja/dnd-adventures/src/adventures/history-channel/deck-2.md

 ### Bar

-> As you near the bar, you see two brawly bouncers physically hurl a crew member in a red uniform across the hall, where he slams into the wall and hits the ground with a thud.
+> As you near the bar, you see two brawny bouncers physically hurl a crew member in a red uniform across the hall, where he slams into the wall and hits the ground with a thud.
 He stands up and starts to protest, explaining that he didn’t mean anything by it, but the bouncers just glare at him until he leaves.
-When you approach, the bouncers look you up and down, but allow you to pass unchallenged.
+When you approach, the bouncers look you up and down but allow you to pass unchallenged.
 >
 > The attitude changes completely when you enter the bar.
-The room is full of crew members from every faction, drinking and laughing and relaxing together.
+The room is full of crew members from every faction, drinking, laughing, and relaxing together.
 Lo-fi music plays from a jukebox in the corner.
 You see a couple making out in a booth, wearing uniforms from opposing factions.
 Most of the light comes from neon signs on the wall.
 A large hand-written poster with the rules is hung near the bar, and a smaller sign reading “Help Wanted” is taped below that.
 >
 > Standing behind the bar, polishing a glass, is the bartender, a handsome human man with twinkling eyes, dark skin, and a silk shirt.
 He sees you enter and smiles, gesturing for you to come closer.